-Protests and demonstrations occur throughout the country and are generally peaceful but have the potential to turn violent without warning.
+Protests and demonstrations occur throughout the country, especially in Honiara, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.